josmar-crwdstffng/angular/packages/compiler-cli/test/compliance/README.md

 An expectation consists of a `failureMessage`, which is displayed if the expectation check fails, a collection of expected `files` pairs and/or a collection of `expectedErrors`.

-Each expected file-pair consists of a path to a `generated` file (relative to the build output folder), and a path to an `expected` file (relative to the test case).
+Each expected file-pair consists of a path to a `generated` file (relative to the build output directory), and a path to an `expected` file (relative to the test case).

 The `generated` file is checked to see if it "matches" the `expected` file.
 The matching is